balancer/docs-v3/docs/concepts/pools/custom-pools/create-custom-amm-with-novel-invariant.md

 AMMs built on Balancer inherit the security of the Balancer vault, and benefit from a streamlined development process.
 Balancer V3 was re-built from the ground up with developer experience as a core focus.
-Development teams can now focus on their product innovation without having to build an entire AMM from the ground up.
+Development teams can now focus on their product innovation without having to build an entire AMM.

 ::: info Are you in the right place?
 This section is for developers looking to build a new custom pool type with a novel invariant.
 If you are looking to extend an existing pool type with hooks, start [here](/concepts/pools/custom-pools/hooks.html).